 Near the village are several ski areas, including Mont St. Sauveur and Mont Avila.
 Combination lift passes allow you to ski several of the resorts in one package.
 Night skiing is an especially popular activity on these slopes, with lots of lit areas available.
 The dining and shopping establishments in the St. Sauveur Valley are also top-notch and may be more of a draw than the ski conditions.

-Near Mont Tremblant is Gray Rocks, a tradition for many English-speaking Montreal families who go to play tennis and golf in summer in addition to skiing in winter.
-Cross-country skiing is also very popular in the Laurentians: Many of the communities are linked by cross-country trails as well as by a 125-mi/200-km path that follows the bed of an old railway track.
+Gray Rocks is a tradition for many English-speaking Montreal families who go to play tennis and golf in summer in addition to skiing in winter.
+Cross-country skiing is also popular in the Laurentians: Many of the communities are linked by cross-country trails as well as by a 125-mi/200-km path that follows the bed of an old railway track.
 From spring to fall, the rail bed is a favorite cycling trail.
-The Laurentians begin 130 mi/210 km west of Quebec City.

 Request Full Destination Guide